-As we grow and age, we lose a lot of bone density – particularly women.
-It makes it a bit more difficult to stay strong and able for as long as we’d like.
-Plus, it makes it more likely we’ll fall and break something sooner or later.
-Healthy bones can take a punch or two, so why not make it as tough as possible to break us when we’re old?
+As we grow and age, we lose bone density, particularly women.
+It can make it more difficult to stay strong and able for as long as we’d like.
+Plus, it makes it more likely we’ll fall and break something.
+Healthy bones can take a punch or two, so why not make it as tough as possible to break us when we grow older?

 Here is a guide to how you can keep your bone density up to date at any age, so your bones won’t wither away before their time – and so you can fall on your bum once in a while without worrying about the medical bills.

 The Best Ways To Boost Your Bone Strength Naturally

 1. Exercise: Weight-Bearing And Strength Training

 We should start building strength as soon as we’re done growing, which means it’s possible to start preventing brittle bones even for teenagers.
 Our bone density starts to take a turn for the worse when we hit thirty, as this is when we start to lose more mass than we’re able to create.

 Start by lifting your own body weight if you’re not used to weights quite yet.
 Make sure you have someone around to guide you if you’d like to start with free weights right away.
 Heavy lifting may make your bones stronger.
 But it will do more damage than good if you’re not lifting with the right techniques.

 Other exercises that use your bodyweight to move are also a great choice, such as aerobics, walking, jogging, and dancing.
 Did you know aerobics is seen as one of the best exercises for the elderly?
 It combines cardio with strength, often making it high intensity, and boosting your chances of staying young for a bit longer.

 Consider getting yourself a yoga mat so you’re able to exercise at home when you feel like it.

 2. Maintain A Healthy Weight And Avoid Extremely Low-Calorie Diets